Duet3D/wiki-content/User_manual/Machine_configuration/robot_types.md

 ### Mesh compensation

 When no 4th (in reality 5th) axis is installed, the endpoint rotates when axis 1 rotates, so mesh compensation with a probe with XY offset <> 0 is not possible by default.
 A solution is to define the probe as if it is a tool and the probe being at tool's position: defining G10 to point to the probe, and setting probe properties to XY 0,0 offset.
 Then measuring and storing the results with the correct coordinates.
 Then setting back the G10 properties to the true tool offsets, then print with mesh compensation activated.

+### Documentation

+A very good explanation if the IRB 460 robot is the article "17.
+Cristoiu and Nicolescu, New Approach For Forward Kinematics Modeling of Industrial Robots with Closed Kinematic Chain", which can be found as pdf.